waveform80/pisense/docs/development.rst

 ought to feature in the FAQ, for example).

-Even if you don’t feel up to hacking on the code, I’d love to hear suggestions from people of what you’d like the API to look like (even if the code itself isn’t particularly pythonic, the interface should be)!
+Even if you don’t feel up to hacking on the code, I’d love to hear suggestions from people of what you’d like the API to look like!

 .. _dev_install: